NickLThompson/NickLThompson/README.md

 * 🌍  I'm based in Conover, North Carolina
 * ✉️  You can contact me at [thompsonnickolas1@gmail.com](mailto:thompsonnickolas1@gmail.com)
-* 🧠  I'm learning Java and C# on my own
+* 🧠  I'm learning Java on my own through a game tutorial

 ### Skills